cobwebch/external_import/Documentation/User/Overview/Index.rst

    This last step on the process performs reporting, essentially writing all log entries.
 It also triggers the :php:`\Cobweb\ExternalImport\Event\ReportEvent`, which itself triggers the :ref:`end of run webhook message <user-webhook>`.

+   This step is called even if the process was aborted, so that error can be reported.

 It is possible to add :ref:`custom Step classes <administration-general-tca-properties-customsteps>`